We flew in first class on the Delta Airbus jet that Boeing tried to keep out of the US. Here’s what it was like.

 - Benjamin Zhang/Business Insider

-These clouds remind me of a sea of fluffy cotton balls or marshmallows.
+These clouds reminded me of a sea of fluffy cotton balls or marshmallows.

 - source